iq-company/idflow/README.md

 - **SQLite Index** - After each Document Update its Properties should be added into a local sqlite db for an efficient access to data and relationships.
 - Get it **installable on Edge Devices** for Win, Mac, Linux to manage and discover data locally, with a GUI and without Docker knowledge (PyInstaller, cx_Freeze, Nuitka)
+- Enable Docs to detach file references with s3 instead of keeping them locally in the bundle
+- Add ORM Adapters to store docs in DBMS systems instead of the fs

 ---